Great American Comeback? Trump's economy has both boom and gloom

-WASHINGTON (Reuters) - The United States is in its 11th year of a record-setting economic expansion, a fact that President Donald Trump is expected to highlight in his State of the Union speech to Congress on Tuesday.
+WASHINGTON (Reuters) - The United States is in its 11th year of a record-setting economic expansion, a fact that President Donald Trump highlighted in his State of the Union speech to Congress on Tuesday.

-With “The Great American Comeback” as the theme of his speech, Trump plans to highlight the strength of the U.S. economy and achievements to support it like a China trade deal and another trade pact with Mexico and Canada.
+With “The Great American Comeback” as its theme, Trump focused for much of the speech on the strength of the U.S. economy and achievements to support it, like a China trade deal and a new trade pact with Mexico and Canada.

+“I am thrilled to report to you tonight that our economy is the best it has ever been,” Trump said.

-But there are also some key measurements of the economy Trump may not cite.
+There are some key measurements of the economy Trump did not cite.

-As a candidate in 2016, Trump promised economic growth and job creation. (tmsnrt.rs/2P4ZAuG) His address to Congress will no doubt focus on some indisputably positive outcomes in these areas.
+As a candidate in 2016, Trump promised economic growth and job creation. (tmsnrt.rs/2P4ZAuG) His address to Congress focused on some indisputably positive outcomes in those areas.

 The unemployment rate is at a 50-year low, for example, and wages are rising for lower-skilled jobs (tmsnrt.rs/37QkEKG).